 This summer we spent two weeks in Plymouth,

-of these in particular was on Bodmin Moor in Cornwall, starting at the
+One of these in particular was on Bodmin Moor in Cornwall, starting at the

 village of Minions.
-Unfortunately, our old TomTom GPS navigator
+Unfortunately, our old TomTom GPS navigator didn't have

-have to stop and back up to a wider bit.
-However we found that the
+direction then you have to stop and back up to a wider bit.
+However we found

 quicker in this process of making room for passing than we were.

 Upon arrival at Bodmin, we found it to be a town in a